ahasobriquets/NETELabs_CaseStudies/alemtuzumab/alemtuzumab_codebook.md

 although all of them completed well after that date.
 Thus, none of them have been included in the restrospective trace but they are used to indicate post-alemtuzumab activity.

 3. root to pmid1: Multiple nodes exist in PMID1.
 The basis for nodes is a PubMed Search for Alemtuzumab or Campath restricted from 01/01/1900 to 07/31/2001 (approval date plus
 60 days for publication lag).
 Each pmid1 node corresponds to one publication.
-Only one edge is drawn from root to a given PMID1 node. *Redundancy between ct and pmid1 is  handled by allowing ct to take precedence.
+Only one edge is drawn from root to a given PMID1 node. *Redundancy in pmid1 is handled the following way.
+If the same pmid1 has edges from root and ct or patent or fda then the root to pmid1 edge takes lesser precedence.
 A root to pmid1 edge is drawn only if a root to ct/fda/patent to pmid1 edge does not exist.*

 . fda to pmid1:  FDA approval for Campath was granted in May 2001.
 The FDA Oncology Center of  Excellence published an Approval Summary paper in 2008- PMID 18305062.
-A single PMID was  extracted from the approval documents on the Drugs@FDA website.
-Cheson et al.
+A single
-(1996) PMID: 8652811.
+PMID was  extracted from the approval documents on the Drugs@FDA website.
+Cheson et al. (1996) PMID: 8652811.

 5. ct to pmid1: A  search in PubMed using criteria of alemtuzumab, publication type of clinical trial, and date restricted to 7/31/2001 or earlier (((alemtuzumab) AND "clinical trial"[Publication Type])) AND ("1900/01/01"[Date - Publication] : "2001/07/31"[Date - Publication])